opendihu/optimization/opendihu_examples/isotonic_contraction/optimize_prestretch_length/cuboid_muscle/README.md

 ## Setup
 - A dummy cuboid muscle geometry.
 - The solvers for both stretching and contraction are coupled mechanics solver and fastmonodomain solver.
 In the prestretch process we set dynamic to `False` and add boundary conditions that simulate the muscle being fixed at one side and being pulled at from the other side until it has reached a given length.
-In the contraction process we set dynamic to `True` and let the ends of the muscle free.
+In the contraction process we set dynamic to `True` and let one end of the muscle free.
 - It uses the electrophysiology CellML model "hodgkin_huxley-razumova" and the incompressible mechanics model "Mooney-Rivlin".
 - No preCICE involved.